205 W 5th Ave

 A private, sanitary room will be made available to breastfeed employees to express milk.
 It should be located near a sink with running water for washing hands and rinsing out breast pump parts, and have an electrical outlet.

-Having equipment available at your place of employment makes expressing milk much easier and less stressful while working.
-Designated areas to store breast milk will also improve workplace wellness for a breast feeding parent.
+Access to personal equipment at your place of employment makes expressing milk much easier and less stressful while working.
+Available storage space for equipment, as well as designated areas to store breast milk will also improve workplace wellness for a breastfeeding parent.

 Kittitas County has a total area of 2,333 square miles.
 The highest point in the county is Mount Daniel at 7,959 feet above sea level.